 Renatin Rectus (Renatin The Virtuous or Newborn Rectus), chief burner of books.

-“In order to burn a book, you have to first rip open the cover, tear out the pages and then put them in the fire.
+“You have to first rip open the cover, tear out the pages and then put them in the fire.
 A full book thrown into a bonfire will become a charred slab.
 A book needs to breathe for it to burn well."

 Book-burning isn’t easy, as German book lovers escaping Nazi persecution found out when they secretly set fire to their precious collections.